External bifold door locations: Patio, kitchen, extensions, and summer houses

 One of the main benefits of bifold doors is that they bring a lot of natural light into a living space due to their large panes of glass.
 However, you may want to consider blinds for the living room.
 On a sunny day, you may find the natural light will cause a glare on a television screen.

 Vufold’s specially designed blinds fit the Master and Elite bifold ranges perfectly.
-Alternatively, the Status range can be installed with integral blinds fitted between the panes of glass.
+Alternatively, the aluminium bifold doors range can be installed with integral blinds fitted between the panes of glass.
 This ensures that you can enjoy natural light when you want it, and block it out when you need to.

 Conservatory bifold doors: Top hung or bottom rolling